IshratMishu/Jewelry-Client/README.md

 # Website Name: Moice Jewelry
-**I have created a simple Jewelry Store E-Commerce Website.
+**I have created a simple E-Commerce Website focused on a Jewelry Store.
 I used React.Js, Tailwind for frontend & Node.js, Express.js for backend.
 There is User Dahsboard, Seller Dashboard & Admin Dashboard.
 This website is responsive for all devices.**

 **Live Site URL:** https://moice-jewelry.web.app/